AK-2003/internser/ReadMe.md

 # ***INITIALIZE AND RUN CODE (LOCAL MACHINE)***

-1. Open the backend folder in the VS Code

--> Install all dependencies
+1. Open the backend folder in the VS Code(update the mongodb url in config.env present in config) -> Install all dependencies

 2. npm i